GreatGameDota/Cubeterrain/README.md

 # Cubeterrain
-Simple JS game made for a beginners HTML course
+Simple JS game made for a beginners HTML course based of the game Cuberunner